TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-staticwebsite-sslcertificate-integration.md

 # How to use custom SSL certificate with Static Website?

 <!--issueDescription-->
-There is no direct support for custom SSL ceritificates with Static Website.
+There is no direct support for custom SSL certificates with Static Website.
 However, the below steps will help achieve the same using CDN.
 <!--/issueDescription-->

 ## **Recommended Steps**